VPAC/superlinux/supercomputingwithlinux.md

 A configuration of the Trifid cluster (2015), would include the following as an example:

 > 220 total system unit "nodes" (218 compute, login, and management).
-> 3,008 cores of Intel E5-2670 (trifid001-trifid179)
+3,008 cores of Intel E5-2670 (trifid001-trifid179)
-> 5 nodes with GPUs MICs (trifid180-tridid184)
+5 nodes with GPUs MICs (trifid180-tridid184)
-> 500 cores of Intel E5-2660v2 (trifid191-trifid218)
+500 cores of Intel E5-2660v2 (trifid191-trifid218)
-> 4 GB PC1600 memory per core (64-80 GB per node), with 6 nodes having 16 GB per core (256 GB per node)
+4 GB PC1600 memory per core (64-80 GB per node), with 6 nodes having 16 GB per core (256 GB per node)
-> FDR Infiniband
+FDR Infiniband
-> CentOS 6 Linux
+CentOS 6 Linux
-> 40TB NFS for home
+40TB NFS for home
-> 165TB Lustre DDN S2A high-performance array
+165TB Lustre DDN S2A high-performance array

 There is close to four hundred scientific software applications and versions installed, including compiler suites (GCC, Intel, PGI), computational chemistry (Gromacs, LAMMPS, Schrodinger, VMD), bioinformatics (BEAST, BLAST, MrBayes), Math Libraries (ATLAS, Boost, FFTW, LAPACK, Scalapack), fluid dynamics and engineering (Abaqus, Ansys, Fluent, OpenFOAM), mathematics and statistics (Octave, R, Matlab), climate and weather modelling (Geant, WRF), and many more.
 A complete list will be illustrated through the use of the module command, illustrated later in this manual.

-The following is a non-comprehensive list of the software that's often available on on HPC clusters.
+The following is a non-comprehensive list of the compiled software that's often available on on HPC clusters.
 It is taken from the software that was on VPAC's last two clusters, Tango and Trifid, but serves as an illustrative collection.

 **Abaqus**: Abaqus is a package for finite element analysis, usually applied in mechanical engineering.
-Abaqus is available at the following URL : http://www.3ds.com/products-services/simulia/products/abaqus/

 **ABWT**: The AB WT (Whole Transcriptome) Analysis Pipeline is an off-instrument SOLiD data analysis software package for the analysis of experiments run.
 It maps reads from a transcript sample to a reference genome and assigning tag counts to features of the reference genome.
-ABWT is available at the following URL: http://solidsoftwaretools.com/gf/project/transcriptome/

 **ACML**: The AMD Core Math Library (ACML) is a set of optimised and threaded math routines, especially useful for computational-intensive tasks.
-The AMD Core Math Library is available at the following URL: http://developer.amd.com/tools-and-sdks/archive/amd-core-math-library-acml/

 **AFNI**: AFNI (Analysis of Functional NeuroImages) is a set of C programs for processing, analyzing, and displaying functional MRI (FMRI) data - a technique for mapping human brain activity.
-AFNI is available at the following URL: https://afni.nimh.nih.gov/afni/

 **AMBER**: Assisted Model Building with Energy Refinement (AMBER) is a family of force fields for molecular dynamics of biomolecules.
 AMBER is also the name for the molecular dynamics software package that simulates these force fields.
-AMBER is available at the following URL: http://ambermd.org/

 **ANSYS**: ANSYS is an engineering simulation for general-purpose finite element analysis and computational fluid dynamics.
-ANSYS can be found at the following URL: http://www.ansys.com/

 **Ant**: Apache Ant as an automated software build processes, like Make etc, but is implemented using the Java language, requiring the Java platform, and best suited to building Java projects.
-Ant can be found at the following URL: http://ant.apache.org/

 **Armadillo**: Armadillo is a C++ linear algebra library (matrix maths) that supports integer, floating point and complex numbers, as well as a subset of trigonometric and statistics functions.
-Armadillo can be found at the following URL: http://arma.sourceforge.net/

 **Atlas**: Automatically Tuned Linear Algebra Software (ATLAS) is a software library for linear algebra, providing an open source implementation of BLAS APIs for C and Fortran77.
-ATLAS is available at the following URL: http://math-atlas.sourceforge.net/

 **Autodock**: AutoDock is a suite of docking tools designed to predict how small molecules, such as substrates or drug candidates, bind to a receptor of known 3D structure.
-AutoDock is available at the following URL: http://autodock.scripps.edu/

 **AutoGrow**: AutoGrow uses AutoDock as the selection operator.
 For each generation, all ligand files are docked to the target protein, and for each dock, AutoDock returns a predicted binding affinity.
 AutoGrow (Java DOCK), uses fragment-based growing, docking, and evolutionary techniques.
-AutoGrow is available from the following URL: http://autogrow.ucsd.edu/

 **BEAM**: BEAMnrc is a general purpose Monte Carlo simulation system for modelling radiotherapy sources which is based on the EGSnrcMP code system for modelling coupled electron and photon transport.
-BEAMnrc is available at the following URL: http://www.nrc-cnrc.gc.ca/eng/solutions/advisory/beam_index.html

 **BigDFT**: BigDFT is a Density Functional Theory (DFT) parallel electronic structure code using a wavelet basis set.
 Wavelets form a real space basis set distributed on an adaptive mesh.
 Surfaces and isolated systems can be simulated with the proper boundary conditions and GTH or HGH pseudopotentials are used to remove the core electrons.
-BigDFT is available at the following URL: http://bigdft.org/

 **Binutils**: The GNU Binary Utilities, or binutils, is a collection of programming tools for the manipulation of object code in various object file formats.
 They are typically used in conjunction with GNU Compiler Collection, make, and GDB.
-The GNU Binutils are available from the following URL: https://www.gnu.org/software/binutils/

 **BLAST**: The NCBI Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between DNA sequences sequences and can be used to infer functional and evolutionary relationships between sequences as well as help identify members of gene families.

 **Blender**: Blender is a 3D graphics application used for modeling, UV unwrapping, texturing, rigging, water simulations, skinning, animating, rendering, particle, and other simulations, non-linear editing, compositing, and creating interactive 3D applications.
-The image (right) was created with Blender.

 **BLT**: The BLT library is an extension to Tcl/Tk. that adds plotting widgets, a geometry manager, a canvas item, and several new commands to Tk.